aleen42/PersonalWiki/Programming/JavaScript/strict_mode/strict_mode.md

 delete Object.prototype;
 ```

 Fourth, strict mode prior to Gecko 34 requires that all properties named in an object literal be unique.
+(No longer the case in ES6: [bug 1041128](https://bugzilla.mozilla.org/show_bug.cgi?id=1041128))